Managing The Job Safety Analysis (JSA) Process

 There are two schools of thought for managing safety inspections, such as a job safety analysis.
 The first school of thought believes that one should perform surprise inspections.
 The idealogy behind this is motivated by a catch-the-thief mentality.
 Managers who embrace this process often separate themselves from the workforce, alienating them and causing a divide between management and staff.

-The other school of thought on performing JSA is communicating the intentions of the safety audit to any involved at the job site.
+The other school of thought on performing JSA is communicating the intentions of the safety audit to anyone involved at the job site.
 This form of action does two things.
-First, it includes the workforce in the process.
-This inclusion increases team morale.
-The other thing is that staff will often prepare for the inspection, knowing its arrival.
+First, it includes the workforce in the process, which increases team morale.
+Second, staff will often prepare for the inspection, knowing its arrival.

 It might be considered counterproductive; however, if staff is preparing for a safety inspection, is it not better than if they were not preparing?
 With regularly scheduling these JSA inspections, staff will eventually, if not inevitably, comply with the inspection requirements due to a lack of desire to repeat having to prepare for said inspection.